 Audio Described performances give you a live commentary about the action happening on the stage through a pair of small headphones.
 It is perfect for anyone who finds it difficult to see the details of a performance to still enjoy the whole production.

-We also offer touch tours before each Audio Described performance enabling you to explore the stage and get a feel of the set and costumes before the play starts.
+Touch tours can also be offered before each Audio Described performance enabling you to explore the stage and get a feel of the set and costumes before the play starts.

 British Sign Language

 During a British Sign Language (BSL) Interpreted performance an interpreter stands on or at the side of the stage, clearly visible to the audience, and interprets the spoken word and sound effects for Deaf patrons who use BSL.